National Chicken Council calls on President Trump to declare day-after Super Bowl a national holiday

 Buffalo chicken wing history

 Deep-fried chicken wings have long been a staple of Southern cooking.
-But the concept of cooking wings in peppery hot sauce was born in 1964 at the Anchor Bar in Buffalo, New York, when co-owner Teressa Bellissimo cooked leftover wings in hot sauce as a late-night snack for her son and his friends.
+But one well-traveled tale of how the concept of cooking wings in peppery hot sauce was born took place in 1964 at the Anchor Bar in Buffalo, New York, when co-owner Teressa Bellissimo cooked leftover wings in hot sauce as a late-night snack for her son and his friends.
 The guys liked them so much that the Bellissimos put them on the menu the next day.
 Served with celery slices and bleu cheese sauce, “Buffalo Wings” were an instant hit.

 Dick Winger, who sold hot sauce to the bar, went on the road with Dominic Bellissimo, the owners’ son, to promote the item and sell hot sauce, and the item gradually caught on with restaurant operators around the country.
 The concept hit the big time in 1990, when McDonald’s began selling Mighty Wings at some of its restaurants.
 KFC rolled out Hot Wings a year later, and Domino’s Pizza introduced its own wings in 1994.
 They’ve remained hot ever since.
 McDonald’s was back in the wing business in 2013, and its Mighty Wings were featured nationwide at most restaurants through the first quarter of 2014.

 Chicken wings and football – A love story

 The rise of the chicken wing and its correlation to American football all had to do with timing.